What is Internal Analysis?

-An internal analysis examines an organization’s internal components to assess its resources, assets, characteristics, competencies, capabilities, and competitive advantages.
+An Internal Analysis is the process of an organization examining its internal components to assess its resources, assets, characteristics, competencies, capabilities, and competitive advantages.
 This helps management during the decision-making, strategy formulation, and execution processes by identifying the organization's strengths and weaknesses.

-Internal analysis should serve as a foundation of any business strategy, and we’ll show you how to conduct one and which tools you have at your disposal to conduct an internal assessment in strategic management.
+An Internal Analysis in strategic management should serve as the foundation of any business strategy, and we’ll show you how to conduct one and which tools you have at your disposal to conduct an internal assessment in strategic management.

 - Gap Analysis